mflaks/Bananas/README.md

 # How to Run the Code
 - Open the file Navigation
-- You the cell to Import the libraries
+- Run the cell: Import the libraries
-- Run the cells to create the Classes: SumTree, PER, Network, Agent
+- Run the cells SumTree, PER, Network, Agent in order to create classes that your DQN Model will need.
 - Select the Hyperparameters you desire and run the cell to create the DQN Model.
 The trained parameters will be automaticaly saved as parameters3.pt
 - Run the cell TEST the Model to see how your agent is doing with the trained parameters